mikebrady/nqptp/README.md

 # nqptp
-Not Quite a PTP Daemon, `nqptp` monitors PTP traffic.
+*Not Quite a PTP Daemon*, `nqptp` monitors PTP traffic.
 Briefly, `nqptp` monitors the times of any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks -- up to 32 -- it sees on port 319/320.
 It maintains a record for each clock, identified by its Clock ID and IP.
 This information is provided via a Posix shared memory interface at `/nqptp`.
 Here are details of the interface:
 ```c
 struct clock_source {
   char ip[64];                           // the IP the clock information is coming from